MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-send-documents-email.md

 ---
 title: Send Documents and Emails
-description: You can define content to insert into the body of an email message, for example, a PayPal link.
-You can also attach documents to email messages.
+description: 'You can define content to insert into the body of an email message, for example, a PayPal link.
+You can also attach documents to email messages.'
 author: edupont04
 ms.topic: conceptual
 ms.workload: na
-ms.search.keywords: SMTP, mail, Microsoft 365, cover, body, PayPal, layout ms.search.form: ''
+ms.search.keywords: 'SMTP, mail, Microsoft 365, cover, body, PayPal, layout' ms.search.form: null ms.date: 04/01/2021
-ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: 5757cbd314d6e8af5a049b8d0dbe626b3eb83057
-ms.sourcegitcommit: 8ad79e0ec6e625796af298f756a142624f514cf3
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 09/30/2022
-ms.locfileid: "9607219"
 ---
-# <a name="send-documents-and-emails"></a>Send Documents and Emails
+# Send Documents and Emails

 You can easily share information and documents, such as sales and purchase orders and invoices, by email directly from [!INCLUDE[prod_short](includes/prod_short.md)], without having to open an email app.